In the event of an emergency

 blood slows and we are all homeless.

-Give the coat off my back to an imperfect stranger,
+Give the coat off my back to an imperfect stranger.

-plant a lilac bush because I was never a tree.
+I was never a tree.

 In your own darkness, know